 Wheather you prefer a comfortable flight to Sylt from many direct connections europewide, or if you prefer to bring your vehicle and cross the Wadden Sea by ferry or train, there are many options to get on the island.
 You could also leave your vehicle at home and get on the Island by train.

 Here you find some useful information about how to get on the island.

 The fastest way to get to Germany's most famous holiday island is by air.
 There are scheduled flights from various German cities.
 International connections are possible with several airlines.
 Sylt's airport is located in the heart of the island.
 Alternatively, you can fly to Hamburg.
 The train ride from Hamburg Airport to Westerland/Sylt takes around 4 hours.

 Airlines flying to Sylt:

 If you choose to go by car, you will cover the last leg of your journey by motorail.
-After you board the train in Niebüll, a 40-minute ride over the Hindenburgdamm causeway will take you across the tidal flats to Westerland.
+After you board the train in Niebüll, a 40-minute ride over the Bahndamm causeway will take you across the tidal flats to Westerland.